Who Was Julian Bond?

 Julian Bond was born on January 14, 1940, in Nashville, Tennessee.
 He became a civil rights activist while in college.
 In 1965, he was elected to Georgia's state legislature, but his opposition to the war in Vietnam meant that it would take a U.S. Supreme Court ruling for him to be allowed to take his seat.
 Bond later served as the head of the Southern Poverty Law Center and of the NAACP.
+Bond died on August 15, 2015 at the age of 75.

 Horace Julian Bond, generally known as Julian Bond, was born in Nashville, Tennessee, on January 14, 1940.
 His family moved to Pennsylvania five years later, where his father served as the first African-American president of Lincoln University.
 In 1957, Bond enrolled at Atlanta's Morehouse College, where he helped found The Pegasus, a literary magazine, and interned at TIME magazine.